 Have you ever come across a small meem symbol over or under a Noon Saakin or accompanied a Tanween?
 Were you confused if you should pronounce it as a Noon or as a Meem?

 Have no worries!
 We’ll explain what this symbol refers to and how you can pronounce it.
 This requires us to elaborate on the term “Iqlaab”.

 The concept of “Iqlab” in Tajweed is directly linked to the meaning of the word “Iqlab” in Arabic since it refers to: the changing or transformation of something from one form to another.

 Now, we’ll discuss the question “What is Iqlab in Tajweed?”

 A quick change in sound, as easy as can be,

 A Ba sound will emerge, that’s for sure!

 This rhyme summarizes the rule of Iqlaab in Tajweed.
-Iqlab is considered one of the four Tajweed rules of Noon Saakin and Tanween which also include Izhar, Ikhfaa and Idgham.
-Iqlab refers to the changing or transformation of the Noon Saakin or Tanween into a meem, accompanied with the sound of Ghunnah.
+Iqlab is considered one of the four Tajweed rules of Noon Saakin and Tanween which also include Izhar, Ikhfaa, and Idgham.
+Iqlab refers to the changing or transformation of the Noon Saakin or Tanween into a meem, accompanied by the sound of Ghunnah.
 This takes place when Noon Saakin or Tanween precede the letter Ba (ب) within one word or between two words.

 This process of transformation or Iqlab that the Noon Saakin and Tanween go through only happens when they are followed by one letter.
 The Iqlab letters in Arabic contain just one letter; Ba (ب).